kamranayub/kamranayub.github.io/input/posts/2020-05-23-building-excalibur-docs-typedoc-gatsby.md

 ## Linking to API Symbols

- TypeDoc, we could build richer documentation with embedded Markdown documents.
-It also has a compelling feature to do [link to API symbols](http://typedoc.org/guides/doccomments/#symbol-references) using a `[[symbolName]]` or `{@link symbolName}` syntax.
+TypeDoc has a compelling feature to [link to API symbols](http://typedoc.org/guides/doccomments/#symbol-references) using a `[[symbolName]]` or `{@link symbolName}` syntax.
 This was awesome because we could write "user-facing" documentation and easily create maintainable links to the raw API symbols.

-Since we could separate user-facing documentation into separate `.md` files, TypeDoc allowed us to use `[[include:file.md]]` directives to keep our documentation separate from the source code.

-This approach has been working well for us in the past years but there were several downsides:
+We separated user-facing documentation into separate `.md` files and this approach had been working well for us in the past years but there were several downsides:

 - The "user" documentation was locked into the TypeDoc site and theme
-- While TypeDoc was customizable, it was still hard to do more complex things like custom components (think MDX) or rendering
+- While TypeDoc was customizable, it was still hard to do more complex things like custom components (think MDX which is React + Markdown)
 - It just wasn't cohesive--we had a main site and you'd expect to find docs hosted under there.
 It would take a lot of work to customize the TypeDoc theme enough to make it feel like a natural part of the site.

 We needed to do something different and _ideally_ have these user docs hosted within the main site **but still maintain the ability to easily link to API docs**.